Introduction

 If you consider that the exclusion is proportionate, it may be appropriate to give the school's governors some general information on the impact of school exclusion, so they can make an informed decision about the gravity of the situation before deciding whether to uphold it.

-Consider using the Suggested Wording document: Argument to the governing board: The exclusion will have a significant impact on the young person
+Consider using the Suggested Wording document: Argument to the Governors - Exclusion will have a significant impact on the young person

 Next step?